ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

 The format and encoding of scope defined in {{scope-format}} of this document MUST be used, for both the 'scope' claim in the Access Token, as well as for the 'scope' parameter in the Authorization Request and Authorization Response exchanged with the AS (see {{Sections 5.8.1 and 5.8.2 of I-D.ietf-ace-oauth-authz}}).

 Furthermore, the AS MAY use the extended format of scope defined in {{Section 7 of I-D.ietf-ace-key-groupcomm}} for the 'scope' claim of the Access Token.
-In such a case, the first element of the CBOR sequence {{RFC8742}} MUST be the CBOR integer with value SEM_ID_TBD, defined in {{iana-scope-semantics}} of this document.
+In such a case, the first element of the CBOR sequence {{RFC8742}} MUST be the CBOR integer with value SEM_ID_TBD, defined in {{Section 16.2 of I-D.ietf-ace-key-groupcomm-oscore}}.
 This indicates that the second element of the CBOR sequence, as conveying the actual access control information, follows the scope semantics defined in {{scope-format}} of this document.

 In order to get access to the Group Manager for managing OSCORE groups, an Administrator performs the following steps.